The majority of survey was completed in 2012 with remaining covererage gaps filled in 2013.

 A secondary but highly novel aim of the survey was to assess the pairing status of individual Nightingales.
 No previous survey of a breeding bird species in Britain, and possibly in Europe, has attempted to estimate what proportion of the territorial population might be pairs.

 Understandably, most estimates of ‘breeding populations’ are based on singing or territory holding birds, yet this takes no account of how many of these birds may actually be paired and therefore probably breeding.

-The preliminary map shows the distribution of these territories recorded during main survey visits.
+The map shows the distribution of these territories recorded during main survey visits.
 It is worth pointing out that in both 2012 and 2013 there was a remarkable record of a territory holding bird in Cleveland, perhaps the most northerly record for many decades.

-Although we have not yet calculated the final population estimate for 2012/13, we now believe that the 1999 survey underestimated the population, mainly because strong emphasis was placed on nocturnal visits which tend to underestimate paired birds which are thought to sing less at night than unpaired birds.
+We now believe that the 1999 survey underestimated the population, mainly because strong emphasis was placed on nocturnal visits which tend to underestimate paired birds which are thought to sing less at night than unpaired birds.